Larries: In context of related communities

 Like many other conspiracy theorists, Larries have a strong presence on social media, and on TikTok in particular.
 The #larrystylinson tag on TikTok has 7.5 billion collective views as of May 2022.
 The spread of conspiracy theories on TikTok is well documented.
 According to anthropologist Joseph Russo, "In a moment in which young people feel they're living in a really chaotic world where not much makes sense, certain conspiracy theories can feel like a security blanket, because they tell us there is actually an order underneath it all."
-Academic Abby Richards, who researches disinformation on TikTok, has said of conspiracy theories, "We've seen that time and time again this can absolutely translate to real-world harm."
-However, academics Hannah McCann and Clare Southerton question the motives behind "dismissing Larries as merely dangerous" and, further, question what paradigm they might be dangerous to.
-They say that framing Larries exclusively as consumers and spreaders of fake news "miss[es] the overarching socio-political paradigms that shape what can be seen, heard, and represented in the first instance."
-Kaitlyn Tiffany challenges this viewpoint, claiming fans were "robbed" of neutrality towards Larry once it was seen as "serious business" due to it interfering with Styles and Tomlinson's personal lives.

 In popular culture

 Larries have appeared in popular culture outside their own fandom, examples include: